SoftwareAG/c8y-docs/content/section/getting_started/_index.md

 '
 ---

-Get a first impression by reading about the concepts behind the {{< product-c8y-iot >}} platform.
-Or directly get started by following the quick start instructions.
+Read about the concepts behind the {{< product-c8y-iot >}} platform.
+Or directly get started by connecting your phone.